-The number of settlers was increasing in Washington by the mid-1800s.
-At that time the United States government negotiated treaties with Washington Indian tribes for the peaceful settlement of the territory.
+The United States government negotiated the Stevens treaties with Washington Indian tribes for the peaceful settlement of the territory.
 The treaties established reservations for the exclusive use of the tribes.
-In addition, the treaty tribes kept their right to hunt, fish, and gather on lands off of the reservations.
-All treaties contain similar language reserving the right to hunt, fish, and conduct other traditional activities on lands off of the reservations: "The right of taking fish, at all usual accustomed grounds and stations, if further secured to said Indians in common with the citizens of the territory...together with the privilege of hunting...on open and unclaimed lands."
+In addition, the treaty tribes kept their inherent right to hunt, fish, and gather on lands off the reservations.
+The Stevens treaties contain similar language reserving the right to hunt, fish, and conduct other traditional activities on lands off of the reservations: "The right of taking fish, at all usual accustomed grounds and stations, is further secured to said Indians in common with the citizens of the territory...together with the privilege of hunting...on open and unclaimed lands."
+Treaties are formal contracts between nations and are recognized in the U.S. Constitution as supreme law of the land.